amilochau/.github/README.md

 - You can open Pull Requests to propose modifications
 - You can [sponsor](https://github.com/sponsors/amilochau) the projects

 Feel free to push your code if you agree with publishing under the [MIT license](./LICENSE).
+Please read the [code of conduct](./.github/CODE_OF_CONDUCT.md) and the [contributing guidelines](./.github/CONTRIBUTING.md) before you contribute.

 ## Tips